 Core Material & Rockwell Hardness

 The exact steel type and Rockwell hardness have not been specified.
 But it is stainless steel that is durable and tough.
 The Rockwell hardness on my review sample is 58 or slightly higher.

-The out of the box sharpness is good and it has a very nice roll and feel on the cutting board due to the mirror grind.
+The out-of-the-box sharpness is good and it has a very nice roll and feels on the cutting board due to the mirror grind.
 The knife on my review sample is sharpened at around a 12-degree angle per side.
 With the added taper on the 210mm, it is sharper at the front half, it also won’t wedge on dense food due to the taper and thinness.
 The edge retention is around 4 months with regular honing sessions before needing a whetstone sharpening session*.
 (Note: home use scenario*).